Pitfalls

 When using the findByCode

 function in Spacepack while inside of a Webpack module, you can sometimes accidentally match yourself.
-It is suggested to split a string in half and concatenante it, such that the string is fragmented in source but will evaluate to the same string:
+It is suggested to fragment the string in source but have it evaluate to the same string:

 Using JSX